prabhav-org/staffchahiye-temp/termsofservice.md

 13.2 Effect.
 Upon termination, Business shall pay all accrued Fees; Sections 4, 6–13 survive.

 14. Governing Law & Dispute Resolution
 These Terms are governed by the laws of India.
-Any dispute shall be resolved exclusively in the courts of India.
+Any dispute shall be resolved exclusively in the courts of Uttar Pradesh, India.

 15. Amendments
 We may modify these Terms by posting a revised version on the Platform.
 Changes take effect upon posting; continued use constitutes acceptance.